 I have been lucky enough to build up a stock of some of the logic chips before they went obsolete and to get hold of some brand new 8271s and 68B54s so that I was able to provide disc and Econet upgrade kits for many years.

 In October 2006, I commissioned a production run of 100 new Econet Clocks and in November 2006, the prototype arrived and worked a treat!
-The BeebMaster Econet Clock still has an archive page.
+A second batch of 50 was built during 2021 after the first 100 all sold out.

 During this time I expanded the BeebShop range to include dual 3½" floppy disc drives, TV aerial leads, ribbon cables and floppy power leads, EPROMs and Sideways RAM chips.

-By mid-2016 it was becoming clear that I would not be able to re-stock many of the items when the current batch ran out, and so the BeebShop officially closed at the end of 2016.
-I still have Econet Clocks and Econet Modules and list them on E-Bay now and again.
+By mid-2016 it was becoming clear that I would not be able to re-stock many of the items when the current batch ran out, and so the BeebShop officially closed at the end of 2016, but has since re-opened with a reduced offering.

 I hope I am able to provide as much help and assistance to anybody who needs it, whether it be about Econet, hard drives, Domesday, Teletext or anything else BBC or Acorn related.
 If you need anything more then all you need to do is e-mail me.